akangelov/Quiz-Game/README.md

 ### npm / yarn install

 ## Run the web server
-To run the web server type in the terminal from the Server Side Directory the following:
+To run the web server type in the terminal from the current directory the following:

 ### nodemon server.js